CTCycle/FEXT-Autoencoder/README.md

 - **dataset:** This folder contains images used to train the autoencoder model.
 Ensure your training data is placed here, and that the images format is of valid type (preferably either .jpg or .png).

 - **extraction:**
-Contains `input images` where you place images intended as an input for inference using the pretrained encoder.
-Moreover, hosts the folder `image features` where the resulting lower-dimension embeddings of the input images are saved (as .npy files).
+Contains the subfolder *images* where you place images intended as an input for inference using the pretrained encoder.
+The resulting lower-dimension projections of the images are saved here as .npy files.

 - **logs:** the application logs are saved within this folder